• Skip to primary navigation

 Notes

-Double the ingredients to double the servings: use ½ cup chia seeds ( 8 tablespoons/82 grams) per 2 cups of milk to double the servings.
+Double the ingredients to double the servings: Use ½ cup chia seeds ( 8 tablespoons/82 grams) per 2 cups of milk to double the servings or make a big batch.

 For a thinner chia seed pudding consistency: Use two tablespoons of chia seeds for every cup of milk instead of four.